sigrun-may/reverse-feature-selection/README.md

 ```

 ### Input Format
  - The input should be a pandas DataFrame.
-The first column must be named label and contain the target variable.
+The first column must be named 'label' and contain the target variable.
 All remaining columns are considered input features.

 - Training Indices train_indices are a list of row indices indicating which rows are to be used for training.